zebrium/ze-kubernetes-collector/README.md

 helm install ... -f customValues.yaml ...
 ```

-A prototype customValues.yaml file is provided in the repo, with format:
+A prototype example_logPathMappings.yaml file is provided in the repo under the example directory, with format:

 ```
 overridePMFConfig: true